abuklea/prompthub/.serena/memories/task_completion_workflow.md

 - Test database operations if data-related
 - Verify no breaking changes to existing features
 - Check console for errors or warnings
-- Test in both light and dark modes
+- Test in both light and dark modes (if applicable)
 - Verify responsive behavior
+- **P1S1 Pattern**: Use E2E testing with Chrome DevTools MCP

 ### 5. Documentation Updates
 - Update CLAUDE.md if workflow changed